GreycLab/gmic-community/news/gmic36_en.md

 ## 3.1.
 Interpreter Optimization

 The internal engine of _G'MIC_ has received a series of notable optimizations.
-Several internal tweaks—such as better string analysis, detection and concatenation, or faster min/max searches in large images (now parallelized with OpenMP)—have resulted in a modest performance boost (around 2.5% faster on average when running _G'MIC_ scripts).
+Several internal tweaks—such as better string analysis, detection and concatenation, or faster min/max searches in large images (now parallelized with [OpenMP](https://en.wikipedia.org/wiki/OpenMP)) — have resulted in a modest performance boost (around 2.5% faster on average when running _G'MIC_ scripts).
 It’s not a jaw-dropping speedup, but we’ll take it!
 (After 17 years of coding this interpreter, getting a huge gain would have been almost suspicious anyway 😊).

-On Windows, the interpreter now compiles with [Clang](https://en.wikipedia.org/wiki/Clang) and its associated libc, producing slightly more optimized executables.
+On Windows, the interpreter now compiles with [Clang](https://en.wikipedia.org/wiki/Clang) and its associated _libc_, producing slightly more optimized executables.

 ## 3.2.
 3D Rendering Engine Improvements